razshare/catpaw/README.md

 }
 ```

-You can run your program in one of the three modes.
+You can run your program in one of three modes.

 # Development Mode